conterra/analytics-remote-project-scatterplot/README.md

-# map.apps Remote Project Blueprint
+# service.monitor analytics Remote Project / Scatter Plot example

 ### Pre Conditions
 This project requires an existing installation of map.apps to work.
 You need top copy the libs provided in the CD-Contents folder "m2repository" inside your local maven repository.
+You also need to make the service.monitor Analytics bundles available in your remote repository location.

 ### Define the mapapps remote base
 Before you can run the project you have to define the mapapps.remote.base property in the pom.xml-file: